 We recommend to separate multiple installations by creating a so called virtual environment.
 This will make sure you can run several PyPlanet and dependency versions on the same Python installation.
 You can skip this step if you don’t want to use virtual environments, but we recommend to use it.

-pyenv virtualenv 3.6.1 pyplanet # Where 'pyplanet' is your environment name, you need adjust this if you have multiple installations.
+pyenv virtualenv 3.7.6 my-env # Where 'my-env' is your environment name, you need adjust this if you have multiple installations.

 You have to activate your virtual environment every time you want to execute PyPlanet commands!
 That means that you have to activate before you update, start, develop and do anything with PyPlanet!

-pyenv activate pyplanet # Where 'pyplanet' is your environment name, you need adjust this if you have multiple installations.
+pyenv activate my-env # Where 'my-env' is your environment name, you need adjust this if you have multiple installations.

 PyPlanet is published through the Python Package Index (PyPi) and is easy to install with